Thank you for your interest in applying for the Molecular Medicine PhD Program. Please follow these directions carefully.

 The GRE requirement will be waived for all applicants.
 International students whose first language is not English must demonstrate English proficiency by completing one of the following tests:

-Please visit Case Western Reserve University Graduate Studies for scoring minimums.
+Please check with Case Western Reserve University School of Graduate Studies for scoring minimums.
 Test scores are accepted two years from the date of testing.
 All testing must be completed before the application deadline.

 On your application, you will be required to provide valid email addresses for three separate references.
 At least one of your references must be from your current research mentor.
 Once you submit your application, your references will be notified directly via email from the online application system and asked to submit a recommendation letter online.
 You will not be able to view the reference letters, but you will be able to check the status of each submission by logging into the Case Western Reserve University application website.